-Next month, a book that I have written, called “Ayes and Ears: a Survivor’s Guide to Westminster”, will be published.
+Next month, a book that I have written, called “Ayes & Ears: a Survivor’s Guide to Westminster”, will be published.
 Part of it covers Brexit—and, yes, by inference, everyone will be in the book.
 Does my right hon.
 Friend agree that the last general election was not fought on how political parties might handle the coronavirus pandemic, but was categorically about ensuring that the result of the 2016 referendum is implemented in full?
-Will he confirm that he intends to see that happen?
+Can he confirm that he intends to see that happen?

 This is a crucial moment if we are to gain control of the virus, yet for eight days nearly 16,000 positive tests were missed by the Government.
 That means that about 48,000 contacts were not traced.
 As of yesterday, thousands had still not been reached.
 Does the Prime Minister accept that this very basic mistake has put lives at risk?